 Marvel Comics Memory Album Calendar 1977 was the third calendar published by the comics giant, and included artwork by some of their biggest stars, as well as staff birthdays, fun-facts and trivia questions.

 Between 1975 and 1981 Marvel Comics released seven calendars that featured artwork of their most popular superheroes by some of the company’s most popular artists.
-Each spiral bound calendar sold for $3.95, measured 11½ x 11 inches and featured 1977’s calendar dates along with 12 new full-colour illustrations.
+Each spiral bound calendar sold for under $5, measured 11½ x 11 inches and featured 1977’s calendar dates along with 12 new full-colour illustrations.
 Also included were small reprinted pieces of line artwork, along with black and white photos of Marvel Bullpen staffers along with their respective birthdays.
 In keeping with the memory album theme also included were dates of some memorable moments from Marvel’s publishing history as well as trivia questions (with the answers printed on the inside back cover).
 There was an introduction page, 1977 ‘at a glance’, and a page listing even more Marvel staff birthdays.

 This 1977 calendar featured a large selection of Marvel’s most popular characters, including Spider-Man, Captain America, Thor, The Fantastic Four, Daredevil, The Hulk and Conan the Barbarian.
 Artists who contributed to the calendar included Jack Kirby, John Romita Sr, Gene Colan, George Perez, John Buscema, Sal Buscema, Gil Kane, Ross Andru and Ron Wilson.
 The cover was pencilled by Kirby and inked by Romita.
 Each of the 12 illustrations recreates a key moment from Marvel’s publishing history, along with a brief description and issue reference.